alvarotrigo/multiscroll.js/README.md

 Invite me to a coffe [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/es/cgi-bin/webscr?cmd=_donations&business=BEK5JQCQMED4J&lc=GB&item_name=multiScroll%2ejs&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

+Customizations of the plugin available upon request for some reasonable price. <a href="http://alvarotrigo.com/#contact-page">Contact me</a>.

 ## Introduction
+This plugin its in Beta version.
 Suggestion are more than welcome, not only for feature requests but also for coding style improvements.
-Let's make this a great plugin to make people's lives easier!

 ## Compatibility
 multiScroll.js is fully functional on all modern browsers, as well as some old ones such as Internet Explorer 8, 9, Opera 12...